Jérôme Pasquier: Pasquier and the evidence for Mary's secretariat presented at her trial

-Pasquier had a lesser role in Mary's correspondence than Nau and Curle.
-In a draft for the procceedings at Mary's trial, William Cecil and others suggested relating how Mary directed the writing of her coded letters in English, by dictating them to Nau in French in her cabinet, and having Curle translate them into English for ciphering.
+Pasquier had a lesser role in Mary's correspondence than Nau and Curle, coding the minutes prepared by Nau or deciphering incoming letters.
+In a draft for the proceedings at Mary's trial, William Cecil and others suggested relating how Mary directed the writing of her coded letters in English, by dictating them to Nau in French in her cabinet, and having Curle translate them into English for ciphering.
 This process, which was described by Curle and by Nau's confession, was a branch of correspondence that Paquier was not necessarily involved in, and he was not mentioned.

+Pasquier and historians

 The historian Conyers Read thought Pasquier was a minor figure in the intrigues leading to her execution.
+Leo Hicks highlighted details in Pasquier's 1586 confessions which appear to shed light on Mary's policy, particularly noting her opposition to French invasion schemes which might prejudice her son's inheritance of the English crown.

 After Mary's trial

+French diplomats thought Mary might escape execution.
+Guillaume de l'Aubespine de Châteauneuf thought Pasquier would be released and would return to Mary, and tell her of the efforts of Pomponne de Bellièvre on her behalf.
+Then Pasquier could advise Mary to write apologetic letters to Elizabeth.
+However, Mary was executed on 8 February 1587 and Pasquier remained in custody.

 Pasquier remained responsible for some household accounts and a distribution of cloth for livery clothes in Mary's household.
 He wrote to Phelippes in January 1587, concerning these financial matters.
 According to Adam Blackwood, who was informed by the account of Dominique Bourgoing, Mary came to distrust Pasquier and Nau, assuming that they had betrayed her.
 She cut them out of her will, and included a note of her concern about money received by Pasquier.
 Mary wrote from Fotheringhay to the Spanish diplomat Bernardino de Mendoza of her fear that they had hastened her death.

 Pasquier and the two secretaries were released in August 1587 after Mary's funeral and given passports to return home.
-Pasquier carried a letter from the French ambassador in London to Henry III of France which included a short description of the funeral at Peterborough.
+Pasquier carried a letter from the French ambassador in London, Guillaume de l'Aubespine de Châteauneuf, to Henry III of France which included a short description of the funeral at Peterborough.